 Our goal is to make the management and processing of these materials easy and safe for all members.

 Used antifreeze, oil filters and related containers present their own potential hazards and are included in most provinces as part of the program to ensure they are responsibly managed.

-- For small generators of used oil materials (farmers, small businesses, Do it Yourself mechanics), there are hundreds of year-round EcoCentres and collection points across the seven provinces.
+- For small generators of used oil materials (farmers, small businesses, Do it Yourself mechanics), there are hundreds of year-round EcoCentres and collection points across the nine provinces.

 - For larger generators of used oil materials, registered collectors can come to your site, farm, place of business and take the material to a registered processor.

-Click on your province to access the website and/or toll free number for your nearest collection point or registered collector.
+Click on your province in the main menu to access the website and/or toll free number for your nearest collection point or registered collector.

 No used oil or antifreeze materials recovered under Canada’s provincial UOMA programs go to landfills.
 In most provinces, used oil is not spread on roads.